 DIGITAL CITIZENSHIP OUTDOORS

 Being a good digital citizen doesn't mean you have to leave technology at home.
-But there should be some boundaries, or guidelines, that help us find that happy balance between tech and nature.
-So here (drumroll please) are the guidelines we devised with Michele Whiteaker, founder of FunOrange CountyParks.com and co-founder of NaturePlayTrips.com (read our entire post: 8 Rules for Good Digital Citizenship Outdoors).
+But there should be some boundaries or guidelines, that help us find that happy balance between tech and nature.
+So (drumroll please) here are the guidelines we devised with Michele Whiteaker, founder of FunOrange CountyParks.com and co-founder of NaturePlayTrips.com (read our entire post: 8 Rules for Good Digital Citizenship Outdoors).

-Send us a note if you would like help teaching digital citizenship in the classroom!
+Drop us a note if you would like help teaching digital citizenship in the classroom!

-Grab a Graphic
+Grab a Graphic and Go!

 Research before, share after.
 The time to use technology to enhance your nature experience is before you go and after you get back.
 Michele calls this strategy “bookending.”
 Of course it’s okay to make some time and space to snap a few photos while you’re out, but otherwise turn that selfie stick into a walking stick, put your smartphone in your pocket and be present in your nature experience.

 Turn off the sound and look around.
 Part of the nature experience is silence and wild sounds.
 No one wants to hear the click, click, click of texting or taking photos.
 If you’d rather hear music on the trail, wear headphones.
 Nature is a sacred place to those who are enjoying it and the wildlife that calls it home.
 Do your best not to interrupt their experience.

 Don’t trample the woods to share your goods.
 Getting that one-of-a-kind shot to share with “friends” doesn’t mean you should trample or deface natural resources to get it.
 Recent events of graffiti at national parks shared on Instagram or ex-Scout Leaders knocking over ancient rock formations to shoot a video show the extent people will go to “share” their experience with others.